deepsthewarrior/OpenPCDet/README.md

 This repo deals with the the challenges in Point Clouds for 3D Object Detection in the Semi-Supervised Learning setting.
 Like  few-shot learning methods, we utilize embedding-level information to construct the decision boundary.
-We implement a novel feature bank with instancewise and classwise prototypes at the feature level.
+We implement a feature bank with instancewise and classwise prototypes at the feature level.
 Novel Feature-level Contrastive losses are applied to produce a clear decision boundary in the feature space.
 Our baseline is 3DIoUMatch with PV-RCNN backbone.
 Performance of our methods are elucidated in the image below.
+Some of our methods tend to improve the performance of the imbalanced classes like Cyclist and Pedestrian.

 ![image](https://github.com/deepsthewarrior/OpenPCDet/assets/62742769/dec739f1-a974-4379-8189-ab1b5c3b694d)

- This repo is built on top of OpenPCDet.
+ This repo is built on top of the OpenPCDet.

 # OpenPCDet